Our Lady of Porta Vaga: Procesión del Silencio (Procession of Silence)

 On Good Friday a silent procession marks the faithful who wear black garments and walk barefooted accompanies the sorrowing icon.

-As one final salvo to the celebrations of Good Friday, devotees of the Virgen de la Soledad come out after the traditional Santo Sepulcro Procession for a time of profound penance and prayer for the Procession del Silencio de la Virgen de la Soledad.
-Devotees, mostly clad in black, barefoot and silently praying with their candles in hand, accompany the age-old icon of the Virgen de la Soledad on a short route to symbolize the Virgin's lonely walk back home after bringing Christ's body to the Holy Sepulchre.
-This procession brings out the grief believers have in giving consolation to our Lady in Her time of bereavement.
-As devotees remember, the icon of the Virgen de la Soledad is a depiction of the Blessed Virgin Mary on the night of the first Good Friday, where She spent time alone in solitude, in quiet prayer and meditation, pondering over the great sufferings that Her Son has endured, thus the evening procession is to them a reminder of Her fervent presence in the hearts of the faithful.
+As one final salvo to the celebrations of Good Friday, devotees of the Virgen de la Soledad come out after the traditional Santo Sepulcro Procession for a time of penance and prayer in the Procession del Silencio de la Virgen de la Soledad.
+Devotees, mostly clad in black, barefoot and silently praying with their candles in hand, accompany the icon of the Virgen de la Soledad on a short route to symbolize the Virgin's bringing Christ's body to the Holy Sepulchre.
+This procession is meant for believers to give consolation to the Virgin.
+The icon of the Virgen de la Soledad is a depiction of the Virgin Mary on the night of the first Good Friday, where she is supposed to have spent time alone in solitude after the Christ's death.
+Thus the evening procession is supposed to remind this.